WeCanDoBetter/phenomenal-ai/README.md

 ## 📌 Features

 - 🎭 **Multiple Actors**: This package supports interaction between multiple actors, allowing for complex conversational scenarios.
+Each actor can have their own personality and preferences.
 - 📚 **Conversation History**: Every conversation has a history which tracks the course of dialogue over time.
+The history is used to generate responses to new lines of dialogue.
 - 💾 **Shared Context**: Actors in a conversation share a context that allows them to store and retrieve information relevant to the ongoing discussion.
+The context can be used to store information such as the topic of conversation, etc.
 - 🔄 **Scheduling**: The package provides a mechanism to decide the order of turns between the actors using schedulers.
+The package comes with a default scheduler that schedules turns in a round-robin fashion.
-- 🎬 **Conversation Turn Management**: Controls the turn flow of the conversation and provides a method to add new messages to the conversation.
+- 🎬 **Conversation Turn Management**: Controls the turn flow of the conversation and provides a method to inject new messages into the conversation.
+The package also provides a method to query the conversation with a question and get a response.
-- ✨ **Abstraction**: It provides a higher level of abstraction for AI-based conversation models.
+- ✨ **High-Level Abstraction**: Phenomenal AI provides a high level of abstraction for AI-based conversation models.
+This allows you to focus on the conversation logic and not the underlying model.

 ## 🏁 Getting Started